Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

    - Install the GitHub Copilot extension from the VS Code Marketplace.
    - Configure the extension settings to suit your preferences.

-2. **Login with GitHub Account:**
+2. **Login with a GitHub Account:**
    - Login to GitHub within Visual Studio Code using the provided GitHub credentials.

-3. **Using GitHub Codespaces with Copilot:**
+3. **Use GitHub Codespaces with Copilot:**
    - Explore the integration of GitHub Codespaces with GitHub Copilot.
    - Understand how Copilot can be utilized in a collaborative coding environment.

 4. **Explore GitHub Copilot Features:**
    - Experiment with Copilot in various coding scenarios.
-   - Use Copilot's suggestions to speed up your code writing process.
+   - Use Copilot's suggestions to speed up your code-writing process.

 5. **Code Generation with Copilot and Copilot Chat:**
-   - Create a Python/JS based code to build a calculator.
+   - Create Python/JS-based code to build a calculator.
       - Utilize GitHub Copilot to generate Python or JavaScript code that creates a basic calculator.
       - Experiment with different mathematical operations and user interactions.
-   - Create a Python/JS based app to get weather data from OpenWeatherMap APIs.
+   - Create a Python/JS-based app to get weather data from OpenWeatherMap APIs.
-      - Sign Up to OpenWeatherMap website (https://openweathermap.org/).
+      - Sign Up for the OpenWeatherMap website (https://openweathermap.org/).
       - Leverage Copilot to generate Python/JS code that interacts with weather APIs to retrieve weather data.

 6. **Code Refactoring & Debugging:**
    - Refactor given code snippets using Copilot, understanding the process of code improvement.

       ```
       #A poorly written example of a program in Python.
-It prompts the user for the number of elements to sum, takes those integers as input, and handles some basic error cases
+It prompts the user for the number of elements to sum, takes those integers as input, and handles some basic error cases.

       MAX = 100

       def calculate_sum(arr):
          result = 0
-         for num in arr:
+         For num in arr:
             result += num
          return result